ajschumacher/ajschumacher.github.io/20160620-hello_tensorflow_just_the_code/index.md

 [Hello, TensorFlow!]: https://www.oreilly.com/learning/hello-tensorflow

 I updated this code to work with TensorFlow 1.0.1.
-Coming from TensorFlow 0.8, this required changing 5 of the 17 lines.
+Coming from TensorFlow 0.8, this required changing 5 of the 15 lines involving TensorFlow.

 ```python
 import tensorflow as tf